6 Tips to Improve Your Remote Interview Process

 But remote job interviews require a few adjustments.
 Get them right, and you’ll guide prospects to become successful, long-term team members.
 Get them wrong, and you’ll end up unsure whether your candidate or interview experience is the problem.

 1. Give yourself time between meetings

-A classic remote working mistake is scheduling meetings back-to-back and then wondering why you feel flustered and unprepared when you join a video interview late or cut a candidate off early to start another call.
+A healthy meeting culture is often overlooked, and a classic remote working mistake is scheduling meetings back-to-back and then wondering why you feel flustered and unprepared when you join a video interview late or cut a candidate off early to start another call.

 Keep in mind that your company’s remote hiring process is often a direct reflection of its values and approach to work.
 If your remote interview process is disorganized, frantic, or full of inefficiencies, the interviewee will assume that the company is the same.

 Top tip: While the ease of clicking a link to join a meeting seems like it should be a quick transition, it’s always worth giving yourself at least a 20-minute buffer between calls.
 This short break will allow time for run-overs, meeting prep, a quick appearance check, or the opportunity to refill your water bottle.